Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Absolutely!
-We now have a compost and the start of a 'garden to table' program
+They made posters, held mini-presentations to suggest new ideas and promote existing initiatives.

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, Thoughtful, Challenging (in a good way)
+Thought provoking, challenging, creative

 How effective was the resource in fostering critical thinking about food waste issues?